 The Expert Review Team recommends continuing to use the HPF method coupled with the empirical transport model (ETM) and available mitigation costs to determine the updated cost for entrainment in 2023 dollars.
 As the required method described in the OTC Policy, the HPF method determines the compensatory amount of habitat that would produce or replace the resources lost due to entrainment impact.
 The empirical transport model calculates proportional mortality of aquatic species due to entrainment and the area where entrained individuals come from.
 The relationship between the two models allows the attribution of a monetary value for compensatory mitigation to produce or replace resource loss of wetland and reef habitats based on the entrainment impact from the power plant intake structures.
 The equation below is used to determine the entrainment component of the interim mitigation payment:

 The Expert Review Team recommends applying the median value (50th percentile) of the analysis as the most appropriate estimate of the mean (average) cost to create habitat that could compensate for the loss of marine life from entrainment.
 However, the update to the default cost for entrainment is based on applying the upper 95th percentile value.
-The 95th percentile provides greater certainty that interim mitigation payments will fully fund the large majority of mitigation projects and more fully compensate for entrainment by the OTC power plants.
+The median value provides certainty that only 50 percent of mitigation projects would be sufficiently funded, whereas the 95th percentile provides greater certainty that interim mitigation payments will fully fund the large majority of mitigation projects and more fully compensate for entrainment by the OTC power plants.

 Default Cost for Entrainment